|Homepage:||Click to visit|

-Upon arrival, students receive a 2 day orientation, which provides students with insights and strategies to better manage the process of integration to a new cultural context, while allowing group interaction and integration.
+Activities: Upon arrival, students receive a 2 day orientation, which provides students with insights and strategies to better manage the process of integration to a new cultural context, while allowing group interaction and integration.
 The program also includes field trips (one international for fall and winter programs) into other parts of Costa Rica to enhance your experience of the culture.

-Drexel students will be housed with a host family in Costa Rica.
+Housing: Drexel students will be housed with a host family in Costa Rica.
 ICDS's experienced home stay coordinator is in charge of the selection of host families and the placement of students with an appropriate one, as well as of the follow-up on the student-family relationship to solve any problems that may arise.
 Check out the ICDS program video on homestays.

-US citizens on ICDS's fall only, winter only, or spring only programs will not be required to obtain a visa, as the program is less than 90 days.
+Visa: US citizens on ICDS's fall only, winter only, or spring only programs will not be required to obtain a visa, as the program is less than 90 days.
 Students remaining in Costa Rica for more than 3 months and/or students who are not US citizens may be required to obtain a visa.
 Students may contact the Embassy of Costa Rica for more information.